 Home to Lederhosen, Oktoberfest and beer en masse, living in Munich will get you closest to an experience straight out of the books of German stereotypes.

-The Bavarian capital is the base for major global corporations including BMW Group, Allianz AG, Microsoft Deutschland GmbH, Airbus Group or Siemens.
+The Bavarian capital is the base for major global corporations including BMW Group, Allianz AG, Microsoft Deutschland GmbH, Airbus Group and Siemens.

-Good to know: Tuition fees in Germany are very low (~ 300€/ Semester) all across the country.
-On top of that, with a bit of research you’ll find many scholarship opportunities!
+Good to know: Tuition fees in Germany are very low (~ €300/ semester) all across the country.
+On top of that, with a bit of research, you’ll find many scholarship opportunities!”

 Munich is the safest city in Germany.
-In comparison to other cities with above 200.000 citizens, Munich has the lowest crime rate.
+In comparison to other cities with above 200,000 citizens, Munich has the lowest crime rate.
 In 2019, Mercer Quality of Life Survey awarded Munich with the 3rd highest quality of life across the world, and joint 2nd for infrastructure.

-Big Apple benchmark time: Munich is 35% cheaper than New York!
+Big Apple benchmark time: Munich is 35% cheaper than New York!”

 With 530,000 citizens with a foreign background, around 37.7% of the city’s population is international.
 And a closer look shows us that 16% of Munich’s total population are international students!

-What many people don't know is that the charming port city of Hamburg boasts over 2,000 bridges that cross the city’s rivers and canals – more than Venice and Amsterdam combined!
+What many people don't know is that the charming port city of Hamburg boasts over 2 000 bridges that cross the city’s rivers and canals – more than Venice and Amsterdam combined!
 The green city in the north offers a rich water culture and magical architectural gems.